vrg22/cs5431-SPAM/README.md

     ant
 This will create a /bin/ directory with the .class files for the project.
-(Alternatively, open SPAM's root directory as a project in Eclipse, and allow Eclipse to build the project).

 ## Run
 To run the server application, enter the /bin/ directory and run: